 Although Porter qualified for a public defender, his family thought he would be better off with a private lawyer.
 They retained Akim Gursel.
-The family had agreed to pay him $10,000, but paid only $3,000 by the time Porter went to trial before Judge Robert L. Sklodowski and a jury.
+The family agreed to pay him $10,000, but paid only $3,000 by the time Porter went to trial before Judge Robert L. Sklodowski and a jury.

 The jury found Porter guilty, and Sklodowski sentenced him to death.
 Porter had exhausted his appeals, his execution date was set, his family had made funeral arrangements, and he was just 50 hours from execution when he won a reprieve from the Illinois Supreme Court in late 1998.
 The reprieve was not granted out of concern that Porter might be innocent but solely because he had scored so low on an IQ test.
-The court’s only intent was to determine whether he was able to comprehend the nature of his ultimate punishment.
+The court’s only purpose was to determine whether he was able to comprehend the nature of his ultimate punishment.

 That delay gave Medill School of Journalism Professor David Protess, a team of his Northwestern University journalism students, and a private investigator, Paul Ciolino, time to reinvestigate the case.

 In December of 1998, William Taylor recanted his testimony to Ciolino and one of the students.
 He said in an affidavit that police had pressured him to name Porter as the shooter.
-On January 29, 1999, Alstory Simon's now-estranged wife, Inez Jackson, told Protess, Ciolino, and two of the students that she had been present when Simon shot Green and Hillard.
+On January 29, 1999, Alstory Simon's now-estranged wife, Inez Jackson, told Protess, Ciolino, and two of the students that she was present when Simon shot Green and Hillard.
 She said she did not know Anthony Porter, but that he most certainly had nothing to do with the crime.
 Four days later, on February 3, Alstory Simon confessed on videotape to Ciolino, asserting that he had killed Hillard in self-defense after the two argued over drug money.
 Simon claimed the shooting of Marilyn Green had been accidental.

-— Center on Wrongful Convictions
+– Maurice Possley and Center on Wrongful Convictions